A Brief History of Malta

 Nevertheless, the Maltese were dissatisfied and on 7 June 1919, they rioted.
 British soldiers shot and killed 4 Maltese.
 However, in 1921, the British gave Malta a new constitution and Joseph Howard became the first prime minister.
 Yet political unrest continued in Malta.
 As a result, the constitution was revoked in 1930.
 It was reinstated in 1932 but finally revoked in 1933.

-Meanwhile during the early 20th century, many dissatisfied Maltese emigrated to Britain and to English-speaking countries like the USA, Canada, and Australia.
+Meanwhile during the early 20th century, many dissatisfied Maltese emigrated to Britain and English-speaking countries like the USA, Canada, and Australia.
 This migration continued after World War II.

 Then on 10 June 1940, Italy declared war on Britain.
 The next day, 11 June the Italians bombed Malta.
 At first, Malta was defended by only 3 Gloster Gladiator biplanes called Faith, Hope, and Charity.
 However the British soon sent hurricanes to Malta.
 Nevertheless, the Italian bombing continued.
 The raids grew worse when aircraft from the German Luftwaffe were sent to Malta.